Elie Hobeika

 Elie Hobeika (also transliterated as Hubayqa; إيلي حبيقة; 22 September 1956 – 24 January 2002) was a Lebanese militia commander in the Lebanese Forces militia during the Lebanese Civil War and one of Bachir Gemayel's close confidants.
 He became infamous for his overseeing of the 1982 Sabra and Shatilla massacre.
 Hobeika initially supported the IDF during their invasion, but later switched sides and supported the Syrians.
 He became head of the Lebanese Forces until he was ousted in 1986.
 He then founded the Promise Party and was elected to serve two terms in the Parliament of Lebanon.
 In January 2002, he was assassinated in a car bombing at his house in Beirut, shortly before he was to testify about the Sabra and Shatila massacre in a Belgian court.

 Early life

-Hobeika was born in Qleiat in Keserwan District, Lebanon, to a Maronite family on 22 September 1956.
+Elias Joseph Hobeika was born in Qleiat in Keserwan District, Lebanon, to a Maronite family on 22 September 1956.
 According to The Guardian, he was deeply influenced by the deaths of much of his family and his fiancée at the hands of Palestinian militiamen in the Damour massacre of 1976.